If we put the wrong type of fuel in our vehicles, we are going to have them coughing and spluttering in no time.

 Most people should consume between 1.75 lit.-3 litres per day.
 A 65 kg person can aim for 2 litres per day as an average figure.
 This does not include coffee or alcohol, as these drinks use more fluid in the digestion of them than they contribute to overall hydration.
 But you can include herb or green teas as part of the fluid intake.

-Juices high in carotenes are both nutritious and delicious.
-Particularly when digestion might be compromised, juice is one of the best ways to still flood the body with nutrients without causing the body excess overload of fiber to digest.
+Juices also contribute beautifully to nutrient saturation in the body.
+The type of which being dictated by the choice of ingredients you add to your concoction!
+Diversity of flavour is unparalleled as the different combinations are endless.
+Nutritious and delicious and particularly easy medicine when your digestion is compromised, or when you don't feel like solid food.
+Juice is one of the best ways to flood the body with nutrients without causing the body excess overload of fiber to digest.
 This is a great way to bolster immune function and antioxidant activity in the body.
 My favourite combo is carrot, celery, beetroot, a couple of sprigs of parsely and toss in one red skinned apple for a touch of sweetness.
+Read more about the benefits of juice HERE.

 Contain phytochemicals called Lignans which are estrogen modulators.
 Rich in Omega 3 fatty acid (alpha linolenic acid).
 Build up to consuming 2 tablespoons of freshly ground golden flaxesseds per day.